GoogleCloudPlatform/solutions-google-compute-engine-orchestrator/README.md

 Deploy your App Engine application.
 Go to the landing page at your-app-id.appspot.com.

 In order to see the orchestrator in action, you must have the accompanying status publisher running on a GCE instance.
-See the README for the status publisher for details.
+See the section below for the status publisher for details.

 To ensure that the orchestrator and status publisher tools are running properly together: